opsnoire/MacT2Vuln/README.md

 - 🌱 I’m currently learning **how to deal with stress.**

-- 👯 I was currently HACKED by government, MULTIPLE OS trojan **El Torrito**
+- 👯 I was currently HACKED by government, MULTIPLE OS trojan **El Torito**

 - 🤝 I’m looking for help with **spreading the word about Apple T2 Vulnerabilities and use for espionage.**